jefrailey/tdd_with_python/README.md

 new unit test to pass.
 Assert that the unit test passes and, if applicable, that the functional test progresses further before failing.
 4. Repeat until the functional test passes.

+Django 1.8 maps the URL of a request to a view function via the `reslove` function.
+This function compares the URL to the regular expressions defined in the project and application `urls.py` modules.
+The view function receives the request and returns an HTTP response.

+Respond to test failures by **making the smallest possible change** **required to correct the current test failure.**